Studying permeability with PyRETIS¶

 The new moves also lead to some new possible responses in pathensemble.txt.

-For the mirror move, which is an always accept move with the constraint on
+For the mirror move, which is always accepted subject to the constraint on

 - A new generated label

-Another thing that is changed: BTS (backward to short) is a more common
+Another changed response is BTS (backward too short), which is a more

-trajectory in [0^-] ended at the L interface, so we do not attempt to
+the attempted trajectory in [0^-] ended at the L interface, so we do

 New analysis options¶